Summer Research Opportunities

 Fellowship recipients are expected to:

-- Complete the equivalent of 10 weeks full time research.
+- Complete 10 weeks of research.

 - Present a research poster for the Reed Summer Research Symposium

 - Write a short introspective summary regarding the benefits of the experience.

 Submit an electronic copy of the proposal to the Neuroscience Administrator, Kristy Gonyer (firstname.lastname@example.org), by the deadline 5pm, Wed, March 16th, 2022.